mi-mran/mytanah/README.md

 ## Todo

-- [x] Added example project to test building and flashing
+- [x] Add example project to test building and flashing
-- [ ] Add example code for LoRa E32 transmitter and receiver (when adding code, please upload documentation of specific pinouts used)
+- [x] Add example code for LoRa E32 transmitter and receiver (when adding code, please upload documentation of specific pinouts used)
+- [x] Add sleep wake feature
+- [ ] Retire E-Byte as LoRa module, we will use RFM95 module instead
+- [ ] Develop API to interface with sensor
+- [ ] Port existing LMIC library to ESP-IDF environment
-- [ ] Discuss network topology of transceiver system
+- [ ] Setup RPi gateway connected to ChirpStack

 ## Setup Environment